Be Aware › Raccoons

-Raccoon on porch or in yard
+Raccoon on your porch or in your yard

 If you find a raccoon on your porch or in your yard, use noise makers to scare it away.
 Use a hose or water gun to deter the raccoon from approaching.
 Keep a good distance from the animal and do not corner it.

-Raccoon inside a home
+Raccoon inside your home

 If a raccoon gets into your home, close off access to other areas of the home.
 Open all doors and windows, then go outside and watch for the raccoon to leave.
 Do not use food as bait.
 If the raccoon still won’t leave, contact a professional pest control company.
 Do not attempt to remove the animal yourself.